igor570/igor570/README.md

 ## Hey there! 👋

 ### Glad to see you here!
-I'm a self-taught, studying, Full-Stack Developer leveraging JavaScript, Express.js, Node and JQuery!
+I'm a self-taught, studying, Front-Stack Developer leveraging JavaScript, Express.js, Node and JQuery!
 I enjoy building out my own projects, solving problems and collaborating with other developers to further my knowledge.

 ## Rapidfire
 <table>